DUI Cases: Voir Dire Questions Regarding Refusal to Submit to Field Sobriety Tests

 A DUI lawyer may further question the juror to explain situations in which the juror would empathize with a defendant for having refused to submit to a SFST.
 The attorney may even ask the juror to provide some examples of these situations, setting the stage for the conclusion that it is reasonable for a driver suspected of a DUI to refuse a SFST.

 Need an attorney for a DUI case in Rancho Cucamonga?

 If you or a loved one was arrested for driving while intoxicated, it is in your best interest to immediately contact a Rancho Cucamonga DUI attorney who has the experience and resources to successfully handle and litigate your case, if necessary.

-To schedule a complimentary consultation with attorney Kirk Tarman, please call the Law Office of Kirk Tarman at (909) 658-7341.
+To schedule a complimentary consultation with attorney Kirk Tarman, please call The Law Offices of Tarman & Shamuilian at (909) 658-7341.